The Getzler-Gauss-Manin connection and Kontsevich-Soibelman operations on the periodic cyclic homology: Introduction

+One of the goals of this paper is to answer this question in the affirmative.
+On the other hand, the exact description turns out to very much depend on the coefficient ring over which $\mathcal{A}$ is defined, and is significantly more interesting when the ground ring has characteristic $p>0$.
+In the latter case, our main result Theorem \ref{thm:main theorem} identifies a simple set of generators for these operations, analogous to the classical case of Dyer-Lashof-Cohen operations.
+As we will see, the study of Kontsevich-Soibelman operations on $HH^{per}_*(\mathcal{A})\simeq CC_*(\mathcal{A})^{tS^1}$ can be illuminated by first replacing $(-)^{tS^1}$ by $(-)^{tC_p}$, using the well known relation (cf. Appendix A.3)

-More precisely, we describe a set of generators for $H^*(\mathbf{KS}(k,1)^{t S^1}_{h\Sigma_k})$ under \emph{operadic composition} and explicitly compute their associated Kontsevich-Soibelman operations (where an explicit chain model for $HH^{per}_*(\mathcal{A})$ is used).
-It turns out the answer very much depends on the coefficients, and is significantly more interesting when the ground ring has characteristic $p>0$ (as is the case for Dyer-Lashof-Cohen operations).
+where $\theta$ is a formal variable of degree $1$.
+More precisely, we describe a set of generators for $H^*(\mathbf{KS}(k,1)^{t S^1}_{h\Sigma_k})$ under \emph{operadic composition} and explicitly compute their associated Kontsevich-Soibelman operations, which are most easily expressed using relation \eqref{eq:HH^per compare with HH^{C_p,per}} and explicit chain models for $HH^{C_p,per}_*(\mathcal{A})$.
 Along the way, we also study the interaction of these endomorphisms with other well-known structures on the periodic cyclic homology, such as the Getzler-Gauss-Manin connection \cite{Get}.